benton-tripp/slothful-seer/README.md

 ## Running the application using Docker

-A Dockerfile has been included in this repository as an alternative to running the application locally after installing the required packages (and Java).
+A Docker can be used as an alternative to running the application from R locally.
 This is a good alternative if package versions and/or Java are giving you grief.
-I have also occasionally had difficulty getting all of the GIS packages (`rgdal`, `sp`, `sf`, `raster`, `dismo`, etc.) to install/work without any errors.
+The GIS packages (`rgdal`, `sp`, `sf`, `raster`, `dismo`, etc.) can be especially troublesome to install without any errors, depending on the OS and R version.

 There are a couple of options of how you might run the app using Docker: